Maryland Ranks Poorly for Drunk Driving

 - Minimum jail time for first and second offenses

 - When a DUI is considered an automatic felony

 - How long a license is suspended after a DUI conviction

 - If and when an ignition interlock is required after a DUI

 Based on this data, the study calculated a score for each state.

 In a breakdown of the data collected, we see that Maryland has the second-weakest penalties in the country and ranks 32nd in prevention.
 D.C. was 31st in penalties and ranked 50th in prevention.

 While both Maryland and D.C. rank poorly on this scale, our other neighbor, Virginia, outperforms most states.
 It boasts as the ninth-harshest state for DUI penalties and the 13th best DUI prevention rate in the nation.

 Drunk driving is a serious problem across the country and accounts for 31 percent of all motor vehicle fatalities.

-If you or someone you love is involved in an accident caused by an impaired driver, call our drunk driving lawyers for a free consultation.
+If you or someone you love is involved in an accident caused by an impaired driver, call our accident lawyers for a free consultation.
 An injury lawyer Silver Spring, MD from our law firm may be able to help you get the justice you deserve.